 The major differences between the value added by industries of the Inner West Council area and New South Wales were:

-- A larger percentage of value added by Health Care and Social Assistance (9.8% compared to 7.6%)
+- A smaller percentage of value added by Electricity, Gas, Water and Waste Services (0.3% compared to 2.5%)

 The total value added by industry in the Inner West Council area increased by 205.5 million between 2014/15 and 2019/20.